anderson-custodio/ansible-dev-env-setup/README.md

 Provision the machine and run the ansible playbook with the command `vagrant up`.
 To access the VM, type `vagrant ssh`.
 To destroy the machine run `vagrant destroy`.

+Or you can run on an inventory using `ansible-playbook -i hosts.yml create-env-playbook.yml --tags ansible-dev-env-setup`.